kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-22-gulp-tutorial-5-javascripts-browserify.markdown

 {% endhighlight %}
 {% endfigure %}

-In the section `"browser"` you point `browserify-shim` to the assset you want to shim.
+In the section `"browser"` you point `browserify-shim` to the asset you want to shim.
 I use [Bower](http://bower.io/) and have installed my packages into `app/_bower_components/`.
 The name you choose is the name you have to require later in your JavaScripts.

 Within `"browerify-shim"` you decide where to map this require to.
 To include jQuery or Modernizr later you would write: